lancegoyke/fitness-store/README.md

 Current features:

 - Layout powered by [Every Layout](https://every-layout.dev/) and basic CSS
-- Payments Django app powered by Stripe with syncing from Django Admin dashboard
+- `payments` Django app powered by Stripe with syncing from Django Admin dashboard
-- Pages Django app for making new markdown-powered pages
+- `pages` Django app for making new markdown-powered pages
-- Product Django app with extendable Product abstract base class
+- `product` Django app with extendable Product abstract base class
-- Users Django app for authentication and authorization
+- `users` Django app for authentication and authorization
-- Feed Django app for RSS feed
+- `feed` Django app for RSS feed
+- `robots.txt` for search engines
+- `sitemap.xml` for search engines; tracks `pages` and `products`

 ## Tech